 SPACeR was formed in January 2013.
 However research activity in the department of anaesthesia and intensive care medicine long preceded this.
 In November 2013 we were selected to become a Clinical Academic Group, in partnership with the University of Surrey and Ashford and St. Peter’s NHS Foundation Trust.

 The Royal Surrey County Hospital (RSCH) NHS Foundation Trust is a leading modern general hospital and specialist centre for cancer services and treatment, based in Guildford.
 The RSCH serves a population of 320,000 for emergency and general hospital services, mainly from West Surrey, East Hampshire and North Sussex and 1.2 million people for cancer services.
 There are 527 beds.

 We were appointed the host organisation for the National Institute for Health Research (NIHR) Clinical Research Network for Kent, Surrey and Sussex (KSS) in Autumn 2013.

 The University of Surrey is a campus-university adjacent to RSCH.
 It is consistently climbing the league tables and is keen to further develop its biomedical faculties.
 We have established collaborations with investigators across several departments.
-Professor Tom Quinn is both the academic chair of SPACeR CAG and the associate dean for health and medical strategy at the University.
 The University hosts the local NIHR research design service.